Stain Removal Guide: 7 Common Stains and How to Remove Them

 When gum becomes stuck to clothing it can become a gooey and sticky mess quickly.
 The best way to remove gum from clothing is to hold an ice cube to it.
 The ice will harden the gum, making it easier to pull away from the clothing.
 Hold an ice cube for a few minutes to the gum, peel it off, and wash as usual.

-The next time you encounter a stain, you’ll be prepared!
+The next time you encounter a stain, you’ll be prepared when you use this stain removal guide!
 Keep these tips in mind for removing common stains so when a stain hits, you don’t need to worry about throwing that clothing item into the trash.

-Do you have any stain fighting secrets to share?
+Do you have any secrets to share for this stain removal guide?
 Let us know in the comments below!

 Can you believe we’re one week away from Christmas day?
 Wow!
 Time sure flies when you’re having fun! (or being busy?)
 Since we’re one week away from Christmas, this also means we’ve reached the last week of the 8 Weeks to a More Organized Christmas series!
 I sure hope you enjoyed it.
 I also hope it helped you to have a more simple and manageable holiday season!